 Indiana Correctional Industries, Developing a Workforce!

-Individuals who have worked for Indiana Correctional Industries, and earned USDOL Apprenticeship Certification, will return to the community with both a skillset and a mindset that paves the way for long-term post incarceration success.
+Offenders who have worked for Indiana Correctional Industries during incarceration return to the community with both a skillset and a mindset that paves the way for long-term post-release success.

-Indiana Correctional Industries' dedicated staff work side-by-side with these individuals on a daily basis, teaching and guiding them in a positive direction in order to best prepare them for a lasting and successful return to society.
+Indiana Correctional Industries’ dedicated staff work side-by-side with offenders to teach and guide offenders in a positive direction to help prepare them for a successful return to society.

 How do prison releases impact your business and community?